26dos/sinfun-chain/NOTES.md

 what i'm not trying to do:
   - this isn't a trading bot. zero financial advice.
   - it's a *research* toolkit. accuracy > speed. labels > predictions.

+## naming

+"sinfun" because the protocols this thing tracks are speculative as hell — memecoins, casino DeFi, prediction markets on whether the casino will rug. the academic/serious framing is "high-volatility on-chain instruments" but nobody calls it that.